MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_09_lab_ak.md

     > **Note**: For example, if your **URL** is **https://prodapimstudent.azure-api.net/manual/paths/invoke**, your command would be **httprepl https://prodapimstudent.azure-api.net/manual/paths/invoke**.

+1. Observe the error message displayed by the httprepl tool.
+This message occurs because the tool is searching for a Swagger definition file to use to "traverse" the API.
+Because your Logic App does not produce a Swagger definition file, you will need to traverse the API manually.

 1. Within the tool prompt, enter the following command, and then select Enter to run the **get** command against the API endpoint:

     ```